vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 locations: ""
 ---
 #Case
+# Notes
+Andrew is *fired-up-2* because of Nemesis.
+Andrew is not typically this angry or vengeful.
+There's someone that's trying to burn down a target as the Crew meets up at The Picnic Basket.
+If Andrew calls off the firestrike, the person's phone alerts Fireside and gets them discovered.
+Otherwise, the fire starts.
+Either way, they are caught.
 # Background
 Ezra owes The Black Company money.
 He has to burn these places down *or else*.
 Corporations and franchises are thriving.
 Across the street from a chain store or restaurant lies an ashen corpse of a building: a mom and pop shop slumps in the blackened ruins of it former self.
 Periodically, an amber hue outshines the stars.
 The civilians remark the dark smoke that comes from Midtown and fills the blue sky.
 Local businesses are burning, and no one knows why.
 But everyone knows how.